-In 2009 Dr. Rachel Carlson wanted something to fill a gap she saw in the community: A choir for young professionals, everyday people from a variety of musical and non-musical backgrounds who wanted to keep the making of music an active part of their lives.
+In 2009 Dr. Rachel Carlson wanted something to fill a gap she saw in the community: A choir for young professionals, everyday people from a variety of musical and non-musical backgrounds, who wanted to keep the making of music an active part of their lives.
 Neither professional nor amateur, this group would serve as a warm inclusive community yet still have a strong musical discipline.
-She then reached out to her entire network of friends, coworkers, students and peers, ending up with a group diverse in background, skills and musical training.
-It was also a group where everyone seemed to know someone else and had at least heard of several of the others.
-Because of this familiarity and emphasis on people and connections the group was named "Six Degree Singers" in reference to the Six Degrees of Separation.
+She reached out to her entire network of friends, coworkers, students and peers, ending up with a group with diverse backgrounds, skills and musical training.
+It was a group where everyone seemed to know at least one other member or had at least heard of several of the others.
+Because of this familiarity and emphasis on people and connections the group was named “Six Degree Singers” in reference to the Six Degrees of Separation.

-Six Degree Singers has sung at venues throughout the D.C.-metro area, including the White House, the Folger Shakespeare Library, and a performance of the National Anthem for the Washington Nationals.
-We proudly commission and premiere works from up-and-coming and local composers, and collaborate with other music groups, such the Penn State Glee Club and the Teatro Lirico opera company, on performances that feature the musical abilities of SDS and its members.
+Six Degree Singers has sung at venues throughout the D.C.-metro area, including the Music Center at Strathmore, the Folger Shakespeare Library, the White House, and performances of the National Anthem for the Washington Nationals and Baltimore Orioles.
+We proudly commission and premiere works from up-and-coming and local composers, and collaborate with other music groups, such the Penn State Glee Club and the Teatro Lirico of DC Spanish opera company, on performances that feature the musical abilities of SDS and its members.

 Want to book SDS for a gig?
 Interested in joining our group?
 Get in touch with us here.